 Do you ever feel that changing diapers and doing dishes is just drudgery and has no eternal meaning at all?
 Do you wish you could do something that really mattered, something important for God’s kingdom?
 It’s normal to feel that way, for before you were born, God “set eternity in the hearts of men” (Ecclesiastes 3:11, NIV).
 You were made to long for eternity, to do something big for God.

 What you need to realize is that the small task God has given to you today IS something big for God.
 He has given you “dominion” over a tiny kingdom, and He’s watching to see if you’ll be a “good and faithful servant.”

 Interestingly, our verse from Proverbs 31 says that we do this by not eating the bread of idleness.

 Just as the third servant displeased his master by simply trying to avoid the task set before him, we often procrastinate on the unpleasant things.
 We reason that there is something more important to do.

 But God wants us to rule well over our households, to be wise and faithful in everything He has delegated to our authority.

-what God has prepared for those who love him'” (1 Corinthians 2:9, NIV).
+The things which God has prepared for those who love Him” (1 Corinthians 2:9).

 You go, Queen!
 Throw laziness out of your heart!
 You’ve got a kingdom to rule!
 “Give of your best to the Master!”